Drum Mixers

 The feed inlet is an opening in the top of a ribbon mixer through which the ingredients to be mixed are placed in the mixer.
 Many versions of horizontal ribbon mixers do not have a feed inlet.
 Ingredients are added to the mixer by opening the cover or top of the mixer.
 For units with a feed inlet, it is typically placed in the top cover of U-shaped horizontal ribbon blenders and is an opening with a cover.
 The feed inlet can be used as a method to access the mixer for maintenance and cleaning of the trough.

-The wide use of plug valves is due to their design permitting, which places them flush with the internal surface of the trough when closed and precisely matching the interior of the trough, a design that prevents material build up around the valve during mixing.
+The wide use of plug valves is due to their design that places them flush with the internal surface of the trough when closed and precisely matching the interior of the trough, which prevents material build up around the valve during mixing.
 Plug valves have a tight seal to prevent ingredients from leaking out of the trough.

 The main forms of discharge valves include butterfly valves, side gate valves, knife gate valves, and spherical valves, which are also referred to as discharge gates.
 Each of the different discharge gates or valves are unlike plug valves in that they do not provide a sufficient seal and may allow the contents of the mixer to leak.